Freescale/Documentation/release-notes/source/kernel-linux.rst

 linux-fslc provides the Linux Kernel |linux_fslc_version| from mainline (kernel.org) with some backported fixes.

-For the mainline kernel some boards has a very good support, although other ones has only a basic support.
+For the mainline kernel some boards have a very good support, although other ones have only a basic support.

-Please, see in the following table which are the main features supported by mainline kernel for each supporte board.
+Please, see the following table for the main features supported by mainline kernel for each supported board.

 .. include:: linux-fslc.inc